 The library will not purchase materials in obsolete or near-obsolete formats.

-The CCC library uses a variety of selection tools, including reputable reviewing media, professional library literature, faculty recommendation and bibliographic resources from institutions with similar instructional programs.
+The CCC library uses various selection tools, including reputable reviewing media, professional library literature, faculty recommendation, and bibliographic resources from institutions with similar instructional programs.

 Criteria used for the selection of materials: